 Purdue Counseling and Guidance Center provides free counseling services to purdue students, staff, and adult community members.
 This clinic is in Beering Hall room 3202.
 Call 494-9738 to schedule an appointment.

 Purdue Psychology Treatment and Research Clinics provides very low cost individual, group, couples, and family therapy as well as psychological assessments to members of the Greater Lafayette community.
 Their offices are located in Lyles-Porter Hall, Second floor.
 The first session costs $25.
 Call 765-494-6977 to check availability.

-If you are undecided about your desire for therapy but interested in learning more about your mental health and want to begin learning some coping skills… Purdue students have full access to WellTrack, an interactive self-help tool which can be used on your own or in conjunction with your counseling.
-WellTrack utilizes a cognitive behavioral approach, which is evidence based for the treatment of anxiety and depression.
-To begin using WellTrack as a Purdue student, login here.
+If you are undecided about your desire for therapy but interested in learning more about your mental health and want to begin learning some coping skills… Purdue students have full access to TAO (Therapy Assistance Online), an interactive self-help tool which can be used on your own or in conjunction with your counseling.
+TAO is a self-guided program informed by psychotherapy research that provides assistance to help overcome anxiety, depression, and other mental health concerns.
+To begin using TAO as a Purdue student, create an account here.

 Thriving Campus can be used to locate therapists providing counseling through private practice in the Greater Lafayette community.
 This web based tool is useful to search local therapists’ availability, location, specialization, and insurance eligibility.

 Similarly, the Psychology Today website provides a helpful tool to identify licensed mental health clinicians and psychiatrists in the community and the state of Indiana.
 You can filter your search based on location, insurance coverage, specialty area, language, and several additional categories.
 Many therapists and psychiatrists are now offering telehealth appointments which may increase accessibility, especially since our local community is not well-resourced with psychiatry providers.